axibase/atsd/administration/telemetry.md

 ## Overview

 ATSD contains modules that are designed to improve user experience and enhance product quality while delivering timely notifications to customer about new database releases.
+The modules collect usage information that helps us prioritize product development with the customer priorities in mind.

 ## Version Check